|Williams Deacons Bank, and

 In 2000 the company bought the National Westminster Bank (NatWest), resulting in the closure of many NatWest branches, including the one down the road at 197 Bramhall Lane, which in 2017 houses the 'Crowning Glory' hair salon.

-The twenty-first century saw the Royal Bank of Scotland encounter turbulent times, well-chronicled in the Media, following some unfortunate decisions by senior management, and leading to its rescue by the Government as being 'too big to be allowed to fail', but the Davenport branch carried on its daily work, gaining a cash machine and a disabled ramp avoiding the steps at the front door.
+The twenty-first century saw the Royal Bank of Scotland encounter turbulent times, well-chronicled in the Media, following some unfortunate decisions by senior management, and leading to its rescue by the Government as being 'too big to be allowed to fail', but the Davenport branch carried on its daily work, enhanced by a cash machine, and in 2003 by a disabled ramp avoiding the steps at the front door.

-In November 2012 a man in a grey tracksuit walked casually along Bramhall Lane, past the station's CCTV camera and into the bank, where he threatened the staff with a gun (later said to be a replica) and walked back towards Bramhall with £3000 in cash.
+In November 2012 a man in a grey hooded tracksuit walked casually along Bramhall Lane, past the station's CCTV camera and into the bank, where he threatened the staff with a gun (later said to be a replica) and walked back towards Bramhall with £3000 in cash.
 The following week, he repeated the action.
 Soon afterwards, a man from Bramhall was arrested and charged.
+From that time on, customers had to press a pell-push to request entry to the building.

 The bank just after closure.
 The metal bracket which supported the flagpole is still in place between the upper windows.
 The former door space at the far end had been re-used to provide a 'night safe' where local businesses could deposit their takings outside opening hours, but this had been out of use for some years by the date of a 2008 proposal to replace it with an additional cash machine, which was refused by Stockport Council.

-As telephone, and later internet banking became available, local branch banking was no longer many people's main contact with their bank, and over-the-counter business decreased In Summer 2017 a placard, apparently made by the staff of the branch, appeared outside warning that RBS were closing the branch, and asking people to complain to their MP.
-The message was repeated on paper flyers which loco local 'Big Issue lady' was recruited to hand out to passers-by.
-The placard was later added to with a hand-written 'we did try' and the branch closed on 21 July 2017.
+As telephone, and later internet, banking became available, the local branch was no longer many people's main contact with their bank, and over-the-counter business decreased In Summer 2017 a placard, apparently made by the staff of the branch, appeared outside warning that RBS were closing the branch, and asking people to complain to their MP.
+The message was repeated on paper flyers which the local 'Big Issue lady' was recruited to hand out to passers-by.
+The placard was later added to with a hand-written 'we did try' sticker and the branch closed on 21 July 2017.
 RBS produced a leaflet explaining the decision explaining that although 85 customers were still using the branch on a regular basis, the number of transactions at Davenport branch had dropped by 24% since 2011.
 53% of customers at the branch were, RBS assured us, active Digital Banking users; a low figure, perhaps reflecting the age profile of the area.
-Others could bank at the Post Office, or visit RBS branches in Stockport, Cheadle Hulme or Hazel Grove, it was suggested.
+Others, it was suggested, could bank at the Post Office, or visit RBS branches in Stockport, Cheadle Hulme or Hazel Grove, it was suggested.

-The cash machine remained in service after the closure, but for how long remained to be seen.
+The cash machine remained in service after the closure, not for long.
 Use of the building for non-banking purposes in the future would appear to require major alterations, and be subject to the requirements of the Cale Green Conservation Area.

 Comments and corrections welcome at email@example.com